Stanley Spencer Gallery: Exhibition history

 Exhibitions are changed every six months; the summer exhibition including loaned works on a theme with the winter exhibition usually comprising a selection from the Gallery's own collection.

 Over the years since the gallery was founded many aspects of Spencer's art have been explored; portraits, landscapes, visionary works, places both far and near and particular periods in the artist's life.
 Work by his family and contemporaries have also been exhibited.
 (Catalogues of all previous exhibitions are available to view on the library shelves in the gallery.)

 A particular highlight in recent years was The Art of Shipbuilding on the Clyde in 2011 during which the whole of the Gallery was dedicated to the large scale canvases Spencer produced during the Second World War when sent to Lithgows Shipyard, Port Glasgow as an official World War II artist.

 Exhibitions have included Stanley Spencer in Cookham (7 November 2013 – 30 March 2014) and Paradise Regained.
 Spencer in the Aftermath of the First World War (2 April – 2 November 2014); the theme of which, timed to coincide with the centenary of the First World War, was to examine the effect this momentous event had upon Stanley Spencer's art.
 On display were key paintings from the period through which the artist sought to regain the artistic vision he feared lost as a result of the trauma of war.
 Also exhibited were works and supplementary material about Spencer's wartime experiences in Macedonia and the planning of the Burghclere Chapel.
+The Summer Exhibition for 2025 is ‘That Marvelous Atmosphere’ (Stanley Spencer and Cookham Regatta).